warpstreamlabs/bento/website/docs/components/processors/gcp_bigquery_select.md

 ### `unsafe_dynamic_query`

-Whether to enable [interpolation functions](/docs/configuration/interpolation/#bloblang-queries) in the columns & where fields.
+Whether to enable [interpolation functions](/docs/configuration/interpolation/#bloblang-queries) in the columns_mapping, table & where fields.
+When `unsafe_dynamic_query` is set to true, you should provide a bloblang mapping via the `columns_mapping` config field, and not `columns`.
 Great care should be made to ensure your queries are defended against injection attacks.

 Type: `bool`